 Exploration is a key component of Iluka's resource development activities.
-The company has been successfully exploring for mineral sands deposits, in Australia and internationally, for over 60 years.
+The company has been successfully exploring for mineral sands deposits in Australia for over 70 years.

 The exploration programme focuses on finding new deposits to grow its mining and processing business.
-Iluka currently has active operations in South Australia, Western Australia and in Sierra Leone.
-If you'd like to learn more about Iluka's operations please visit /operations-resource-development.
+If you'd like to learn more about Iluka's operations please visit our operations and resource development page.

 The exploration process